echogarden-project/echogarden/docs/Tasklist.md

 ## Features and enhancements

-### Server
-* Option to allow or disallow local file paths as arguments to API methods (as a security safeguard)

-### Worker
-* Add cancellation checks in more operations
-* Support more operations

 ### CLI
 * Show names of files written do disk.
 This is useful for cases where a file is auto-renamed to prevent overwriting existing data
 * Restrict input media file extensions to ensure that invalid files are not passed to FFmpeg
-* Mode to print IPA words when speaking
 * Consider what to do with non-supported templates like `[hello]`
 * Show a message when a new version is available
 * Figure out which terminal outputs should go to stdout, or if that's a good idea at all